 Take a NAMI Smarts for Advocacy course

 NAMI SMARTS for Advocacy is a hands-on advocacy training program that helps people living with mental illness, friends and family transform their passion and lived experience into skillful grassroots advocacy.
-This course teaches you how to share your story in a way that moves policy makers.
+It is a highly interactive workshop that builds knowledge, confidence, and competence advocating for rights of those impacted by mental illness concerning our local, state, and federal legislative policies.
 The NAMI SMARTS for Advocacy course vastly enhances the power of mental health advocacy.
 Contact your local NAMI affiliate about opportunities to take a NAMI Smarts course.
 Please contact us if you are interested in bringing a NAMI SMARTS Advocacy course to your community!